My favorite course in the Barron Area

 Cons: There is a stillwater swamp that you throw over on hole 8.
 While your unlikely to lose a disc in it (it's only about 50 feet across and right up against the tee pad), on less windy days the mosquitoes must be awful.
 Bring bug spray.

 You have to double back from the pin on 5 to play 6, and do the same thing again from pin 6 to the 7 tee pad.

 Other Thoughts: I really enjoy this course.
 It's not to heavily wooded like Chetek but gives you enough obstacles to throw similar kinds of shots.
-Most of the holes are around 200 feet so your midranges will really feel the love.
-My Buzzz and Zombee got a lot of play.
-It was particularly nice for my Zombee whom I can throw pretty strait but not so far.
+Most of the holes are around 200 feet so your midranges and putters will really feel the love.
+Ace runs for days when you get better.

 All the holes are par 3.

 Hole 1: Tee off is next to the water pump by the pavilion.
 Danger left as it's wooded.
 A large fern blocks direct shots at the hole down by the road.